DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 #### 💸 Revenue impact by contract type

-- From the tables above, it can be seen that **Month to month contracts**, which have a high churn rate of 43%, and they represent a significant 36.3% loss related to the total revenue in that group, a revenue loss of $1.93M.
+- From the tables above ([SQL query](SQL/Revenue_lost.sql)), it can be seen that **Month to month contracts**, which have a high churn rate of 43%, and they represent a significant 36.3% loss related to the total revenue in that group, a revenue loss of $1.93M.
 This aligns with expectations, as shorter-term contracts typically have less customer commitment.
 This group is likely more flexible, easier to churn, and may require better retention strategies.

 - **One year contracts** are more stable, with a churn rate of 11%, yet still lose 15.11% of their revenue to churn.
 This suggests that while the risk is lower, there is still room for improvement such as maybe a loyalty program with loyalty offers.